 Where do you see your specialty in 10 years?

-The advances in progressive spectacle and contact lens technologies have been astounding in the past 10 years, and I think the next 10 years will usher in a whole new generation of highly biocompatible contact lenses.
-I fully expect that the time will come where people will put on a pair of contact lenses and sleep in the them for months or even a year at a time.
+The advances in progressive spectacle and contact lens technologies have been astounding in the past ten years.
+I think the next ten years will usher in a whole new generation of highly biocompatible contact lenses.
+I fully expect that the time will come when people will put on a pair of contact lenses and sleep in them for months or even a year at a time.
 The advances in diagnostic and treatment modalities for ocular disease are also incredible.
-New instrumentation has allowed ocular pathologies, particularly glaucoma and macular degeneration to be diagnosed and treated at much earlier stages in the past.
+New instrumentation has allowed ocular pathologies, particularly glaucoma and macular degeneration, to be diagnosed and treated at much earlier stages in the past.

-What other types of providers and/or technicians do you work with in your day-to-day practice?
+What other providers and technicians do you work with in your day-to-day practice?

-In my office, we only have optometrists so in that sense it gets a bit lonely.
-We do consult with primary care, internal medicine, neurology on a daily basis.
-Of course, we have a good network of ophthalmologists that we can refer to for surgical cases so we are in frequent contact with ophthalmologic counterparts as well.
+In my office, we only have optometrists, so in that sense, it gets a bit lonely.
+However, we consult with primary care, internal medicine, and neurology daily.
+Of course, we have a good network of ophthalmologists that we can refer to for surgical cases, so we are in frequent contact with ophthalmologic counterparts as well.

 What types of outreach/volunteer work do you do, if any?
 Any international work?